angristan/dockerfiles/README.md

 # dockerfiles 🐋

-This repo is deprecated.
+**This repo is deprecated**.
 I've split my images into seperate repos to do automated builds with Drone.

 See: